cloud-elements/devportal/docs/guides/formulasC2/examples.md

     7. Select **Element API Request**.
     8. Enter a name for the step.
 We'll call it `sendEmail`.
     9. In **Element Instance Variable**, click <img src="img/btn-Add.png" alt="Alt Text" class="inlineImage">, and then select the **messagingElement** variable that we created earlier.
-    9. In **Method**, select **POST** because the formula will submit a POST request to the messaging hub to an email.
+    9. In **Method**, select **POST** because the formula will submit a POST request to the messaging hub to send an email.
     10. In **API**, enter the API used to send email messages.
-In this case, enter `/hubs/messaging/messages`.
+In this case, enter `/messages`.
     11. Click **Show Advanced**.
     12. Scroll to **Body** and enter the reference to the email that we constructed earlier.
 In this case, type `${steps.constructBody}`.
     13. Click **Save**.

-Your formula is finished and should look like the visualization below.
+Your formula should look like the visualization below.
 It should include a trigger and two steps: the first constructs an email and the second sends a message.
 ![Trigger](img/viz-crm-messaging.png)

 ## Add New Contact Created in One System to Another

 This example listens for a new contact on one element instance, and then adds the new contact to another element instance.
 The trigger for the formula is an Event.
 When a new contact is created at an element instance that has events set up, the trigger receives a payload with the raw contact information.
 Because this raw data cannot be used to create the same contact at a different element instance, the formula uses the `objectID` from the trigger to get the transformed contact instead.
 The formula then posts the transformed contact to the target element instance.

+For this example to work, you must [define a common resource](../../guides/common-resources/?resource=organizations) to transform the data received from Salesforce.

+This example was tested with the [Salesforce Sales Cloud](../../elements/salesforce/) and [HubSpot CRM](../../elements/hubspot-crm/) elements.

 | Trigger | Step Types   | Variable Types | Prerequisites | Template JSON  |
 | :------------- | :------------- |:------------- |:------------- | :------------- |